WafiSolutions/AbpApps/src/OpenAISemanticKernel/Wafi.Abp.OpenAISemanticKernel/README.md

     {
         var history = new WafiChatHistory();

-        // Optional: Add a system message to control AI behavior history.AddSystemMessage("You are a helpful assistant specialized in business applications.");
+        // Add a system message to control AI behavior history.AddSystemMessage("You are a helpful assistant specialized in business applications.");

         // Ask the question and get the response